• Skip to primary navigation

 Cooked potatoes on a white plate that is on a wooden cutting board sitting on checkered tea towel.

-So Lee’s sister makes fried potato rounds and he always thought I was doing them wrong if I made cubed potatoes instead of circles.
+So Lee’s sister makes fried potato rounds.
+He always thought I was doing them wrong if I made cubed potatoes instead of circles.
 Okay, so he never actually said that but I was picking up what he was putting down.
 You know what I mean, right?
-Plus the thicker slices took forever to cook and the thin slices broke apart as I was trying to turn them over.
-After making sliced potatoes a few times I gave up and just made diced potatoes.

-Then came the invention of the air fryer, the absolute best way to make crispy potatoes that don’t take too much time and don’t stick together.
+The air fryer was invented.
+It is absolutely the best way to make crispy potatoes.
+They don’t take too much time and don’t stick together.
 I will be turning all of my favorite fried potato dishes into air fryer potato recipes.
-I mean, air frying is so much quicker than frying on the stove top.

 Vertical shot of the potatoes on a white plate on top of a cutting board and tea towel.